iot-edge-foundation/iot-edge-tradfri/README.md

 * gatewayName (required; choose a name)
 * ipAddress (required; the IP address of the Trådfri hub)
 * appSecret (required; generate this with appropriate Direct Method)
+* interval (set it to the number of minutes the device event observations must be renewed (-1 stops observing and receiving events))

 ## Direct Methods